Battle of Arawe: Air attacks and base development

 Following the landing, the 59th Engineer Company constructed logistics facilities in the Arawe area.
-Due to the Japanese air raids, priority was given to the construction of a partially underground evacuation hospital, which was completed in January 1944.
+Because of the Japanese air raids, priority was given to the construction of a partially underground evacuation hospital, which was completed in January 1944.
 The underground hospital was replaced with a 120-bed above-ground facility in April 1944.
 Pilelo Island was selected for the site of the PT boat facilities, and a pier for refueling the boats and dispersed fuel storage bays were built there.
 A 172 ft pier was constructed at House Fireman Beach between 26 February and 22 April 1944 to accommodate small ships; three LCT jetties were also built north of the beach.
 A 920 ft by 100 ft airstrip was hurriedly built for artillery observation aircraft on 13 January, and this was later upgraded and surfaced with coral.
 The engineer company also constructed 5 mi of all-weather roads in the Arawe region and provided the Director Task Force with water via salt water distillation units on Pilelo Island and wells dug on the mainland.
 These projects were continuously hampered by shortages of construction materials, but the engineers were able to complete them by improvising and making use of salvaged material.

 The 112th Cavalry RCT strengthened its defensive positions during the week following the invasion.
 As "A" Troop had lost all of its weapons and other equipment during the landing attempt at Umtingalu, supplies were air-dropped into the beachhead during the afternoon of 16 December to re-equip the unit.
 The troop was also assigned 50 replacement personnel.
 Most of "B" Troop was also transferred from Pilelo Island to the mainland in the days after the landing.
 The regiment improved its MLR by removing vegetation in order to create clear fields of fire, establishing minefields and wire entanglements and laying down a field telephone network.
 A reserve defensive line was also established closer to Cape Merkus, and patrols were conducted each day along the shores of the peninsula in search of Japanese personnel attempting to infiltrate the Task Force's rear area.
 These patrols located and killed between ten and twenty Japanese near Cape Merkus.
 In addition, the regiment established a network of observation posts throughout the Arawe area; these included positions in villages, key positions on the peninsula and on several offshore islands.
 "G" Troop was assigned to secure Umtingalu, and after doing so the troop established a patrol base at the village as well as two observation posts along the track which connected it to the MLR.